 - Take bikes for everyone.
 The kids will use theirs around the camping ground, everyone can use them on the tracks through Queen Elizabeth Park.

-- If you have kids that are old enough to free roam, opt for a camping spot away from the playground and inflatable pillow so you have less nose from other campers.
+- If you have kids that are old enough to free roam, opt for a camping spot away from the playground and inflatable pillow so you have less noise from other campers.

 - If you’re there with other families, it’s a good idea to have a gazebo between you as there’s no indoor space to get away from the weather (either the sun or rain/wind) other than the kitchen!